manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 **New:**  Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
 The Beast (Loader) is currently the only vehicle that can destroy and harvest the environment and buildings, but I will make that availlable to all vehicles in the near future...
 You can currently control what gets destroyed and harvested for The Beast, all defined through XML properties.
 You can also set it to harvest directly to the vehicle storage.
 And we now have our first flying vehicle, the Helicopter.
 This is still a bit experimental, but it works, and it's so much fun!
-And it also now shoots bullets and missiles! :stuck_out_tongue_winking_eye:
+And it also now shoots bullets and missiles!
+Actually all vehicles can now shoot bullets and explosives of all sorts. :stuck_out_tongue_winking_eye:

 The mod contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
 Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).
 I will eventually try to make tutorials or youtube vids to help you build your own, if there is enough demand for it.

 I you want to build your own, I recommend starting with something simple like a custom bike.
-The Car, Quad and Loader are more complex on the rigging side.
+The Car, Quad, Loader and Helicopter are more complex on the rigging side.
+You can grab Unity template scenes for a Custom Bike and a Custom Car [**here**](https://drive.google.com/drive/folders/1Ke6T4T10FMly86gZedYfcR0-j0TuCkG7?usp=sharing).
-I can provide Unity template scenes for each vehicle, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).
+I can provide templates for other vehicles if needed, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

 Special Thanks to **DUST2DEATH** for making the ball roll on this one.
 See the complete ***Special Thanks*** section [**here**](#special-thanks).